Chest Wall Pain

 Chest Wall Pain Treatments

-After listening to you, completing a comprehensive physical examination, reviewing relevant medical history, and analyzing labs and imaging to diagnose the source of your pain, your Illinois Pain physician will work with you to develop a customized, cost-effective treatment plan which may include precise injection, physical therapy, medication, stem cell therapy, and other precise techniques.
+After listening to you, completing a comprehensive physical examination, reviewing relevant medical history, and analyzing labs and imaging to diagnose the source of your pain, your Illinois Pain physician will work with you to develop a customized, cost-effective treatment plan for chest wall pain.
 Illinois Pain Institute takes pride in the diagnosis and treatment of the source of your chest wall pain.